omundy/dig245-critical-web-design/13-2/README.md

    as well as a few additions.

 2. First, you are going to alter the existing code to take advantage of jQuery.
-No functionality of the app will change - just how it get implemented. jQuery has already been imported for you in `index.html`, and the form handling now uses jQuery.
+No functionality of the app will change - just how it gets implemented. jQuery has already been imported for you in `index.html`, and the form handling now uses jQuery.
 Now, you should complete the following:

    * Use jQuery to ensure none of your code will run until the page has finished loading (Hint: `.ready()`).